-Trade war slams China's stock market again
+Trade war slams stock markets again

-The latest flare up in global trade tensions is taking its toll on China's stock markets.
+The latest flare up in global trade tensions is taking a toll on stock markets.

-The main Shanghai Composite index fell 2.2% in Thursday trading as investors reacted to the United States' latest threat to hike tariffs on Chinese exports.
+The Shanghai Composite index fell 2% on Thursday as investors reacted to the latest threat by the United States to hike tariffs on Chinese exports.

-Just hours earlier, the Trump administration confirmed it was considering increasing the rate of proposed tariffs from 10% to 25% on goods from China worth $200 billion.
+The Trump administration confirmed it was considering increasing the rate of proposed tariffs from 10% to 25% on goods from China worth $200 billion.

-Other markets in the region also felt the heat, with Hong Kong's Hang Seng falling 2.3% and Japan's Nikkei dropping 1%.
+Other global markets felt the heat.
+Hong Kong's Hang Seng fell 2.2% and Japan's Nikkei dropped 1%.
+Germany's DAX declined nearly 2% and France's CAC 40 shed 0.9%.

 "The trade war is the big driving factor," said Hao Hong, head of research at broker BOCOM International.
 "With much still evolving, it's difficult to price in the uncertainties."